Gunzette/fetchette/README.md

 - [X] Create go module to use display colors more easily
 - [X] Display ASCII art
 - [ ] Get system info: WIP
-- [ ] Display system info next to logo: WIP
+- [X] Display system info next to logo
 ### Todo further
 - [ ] Add more, good ASCII art
 - [ ] Use `flags` instead of `os.Args`
 - [ ] Stop with the `log.Fatal`s and actually create good error handling
+- [ ] Make OS info output colored
 ### Maybe Todo
 - [ ] Get OS info on systems other than linux